Chattahooligans/hooligan-hymnal-app/README.md

 _Friends and Foes_ will include opponent's roster information right in the app, thanks to a growing collection of league website scrapers.

-### Updates and Push Notifications
+### [New!]
+News Feed and Push Notifications

 Send a reference to tricky song lyrics to every phone in the section, right before your capos call for it, to learn new material easier.
 Issue announcements about special events, merch drops, and more.
-Updates and push notifications get the information you want circulated in front of the eyeballs of your fans, without relying on the mercy of social media algorithms.
+Hooligan Hymnal's News Feed feature will keep your fans informed, without relying on the mercy of social media algorithms to deliver your posts, and without paying for promotion.

+Optional _Push Notifications_ deliver posts to fans as soon as they are made.

+The flexible and powerful _Post Attachments_ framework lets you reference a song or player below your post, and it's easy to write custom types.
+(We will consider PRs of novel post attachment types.)

+_Channels_ let admins post with the voice and tone of different functions in your SG.
+Set up distinct channels for your merch team, your community service program, chapters in other cities, and so on.

+### Localization

+We are committed to outreach to non-English-speaking communities to bring new fans to the clubs we love.
+Hooligan Hymnal uses _i18n_ out-of-the box, so non-native speakers can navigate the application interface, and allowing _La Barra_ supporters to publish their own apps as easily as English-speaking SGs.

+All UI text lives in a locale file, making it easy for you to adjust the feel of your app deployment.

 ### And More